-Use of the 20 boat slips and the two (2) party docks is available for PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS (and their GUESTS) in good standing for short-term rental.
-Rental agreements are handled through the ASSOCIATION'S MEMBER SERVICES OFFICE.
-Rental durations are determined by the Board of Directors.
-Three (3) slips may be reserved for no more than one (1) week.
-The remaining slips and the party docks may be reserved either by first-come, first-served or by a drawing.
+Use of a Party Dock is available for PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS (and their GUESTS) in good standing for short-term rental.
+Rental agreements are handled through the MEMBER SERVICES OFFICE.
+Rental durations are determined by the Board of Directors with recommendations from the Marina Committee.
+Only one (1) boat slip or one (1) party dock per ASSOCIATION MEMBER or TENANT may be reserved at any one time.